 Local Property Tax Assistance

 Kennebunk residents who are homeowners or renters and age 62 or older may be eligible for a supplemental property tax credit.
-Paper copies of this application (PDF) are available in the Assessor's office, the Tax Collector's office and the General Assistance office.
+Paper copies of this application (PDF) are available in the Assessor's office, the Tax Collector's office and the Social Services office.
 Applications must be submitted by July 1st each year.